kaslusimoes/MSc-Thesis/source/42_comparisonwithmfq.md

 From the analysis presented above, we would like to propose $2$ ideas for future models:

-1. The model's parameter $\gamma$, more than a characterization of the Liberal-Conservative spectrum, it is a description of the \textit{extremism} of a society.
+1. The model's parameter $\gamma$, more than a characterization of the Liberal-Conservative spectrum, it is a description of the extremism of a society.
 As a given political group has moral beliefs $\student_i$ more aligned with the chosen Zeitgeist, more concentrated they will become and more "extremist" (with less room for a change of opinion) they will behave;
-2. The choice of the Zeitgeist - the \textit{question} being asked to the agents - is a highly relevant characteristic of the model presented, and is not a feature we can extract from the Moral Foundations data alone.
+2. The choice of the Zeitgeist - the question being asked to the agents - is a highly relevant characteristic of the model presented, and is not a feature we can extract from the Moral Foundations data alone.
 One must have additional hypothesis, which ought to be validated by other means.